Your Guide to Napa Valley on a Budget

 Silverado Resort

 Budget-Friendly Insider Tip: Want to stay at the Silverado Resort for less?
-Use our special promo link and you’ll get 15% off the best available room rate and a $50 resort credit.
+Use our special promo link and you’ll get 20% off the best available room rate, a $50 resort credit, a complimentary bottle of wine, and even late check-out (based upon availability).
 And be sure to check out all of our Napa Valley lodging deals for discounted rates and special perks like complimentary bottles of wine and spa credits.

 What to Do